The Official Website of one of Australia’s Largest and Most Active Online Hiking Group (over 56K members!)

 Hiking in Australia and New Zealand is a group for keen Aussie and New Zealander hikers and bushwalkers (and trampers) to gather, talk trips, talk tips, techniques, and gear, share photos and yarns, and to learn from each other.

-The group hasn’t come to be Australia and New Zealand’s largest (over 26,000 members and counting!) and most active online hiking community by surprise.
+The group hasn’t come to be Australia’s largest (over 35,000 members and counting!) and most active online hiking community by surprise.
 It’s come about through the participation of you, the members, and through the civil exchange of ideas.

 To keep it civil, please abide by these rules:

 - No advertising or spam—If someone asks about an ultralight backpack and you happen to make one—sure, drop a mention.
 But, don’t spam the place with a link to your sales page.
 Members (and admins) hate it and it’s probably going to leave a bad taste in their mouth.
 If you would like to discuss advertising in the group, I am open for discussion—drop me an email at email@example.com.

 - No name calling or being mean—99.9% of members are over 18, therefore are adults.
 Please act your age and talk to people as you would on the track.